fabriziosalmi/shortlist/README.md

 The Shortlist swarm is now equipped with autonomous capabilities, allowing it to adapt and self-heal based on real-time metrics and predefined rules.
 This is achieved through the integration of two new systemic renderers: the Governor and the Healer.

-### Node Self-Awareness
+### Node Self-Awareness & Health Monitoring

+#### System Metrics
-Every node now monitors its own performance (CPU, memory) and reports it in real-time, transforming the swarm into a sensory system.
+Every node monitors its own performance (CPU, memory) and reports it in real-time, transforming the swarm into a sensory system.
 This data is crucial for the Governor to make informed decisions.

+#### Active Health Checks
+Nodes perform continuous health monitoring of their renderer services:
+- Every 20 seconds, nodes ping their renderer's `/health` endpoint
+- If a service fails to respond properly 3 times in a row, it's considered unhealthy
+- Unhealthy services are automatically stopped and their tasks released
+- This prevents "zombie services" that appear running but are actually unresponsive

+This active monitoring ensures the swarm maintains true service availability, not just process status.

 ### The Governor (`governor`)
 A strategic 'brain' with **Priority -2** that dynamically adapts the swarm's tasks (by modifying `schedule.json`) based on rules defined in `triggers.json`.
 This allows the swarm to react to temporal events or changes in overall health status.